Do You Charge For an Initial Visit?

 Can I Make Appointments For Late in the Afternoon?

 In order to have early and late appointments available for the majority of patients, some longer procedures need to be accomplished during the hours of 9 and 3.
-We will do our best to work with your schedules and accommodate your family needs as well as possible.
+We will do our best to work with your schedules as well as permitted.

 Do You See Patients for an Emergency?